Blockchains-Download/Blockchains-Download.github.io/bitcoin/index.md

 # Bitcoin Blockchain Download

-Downloadable blockchain for Bitcoin Core Portable and locally installed Bitcoin pruned to 2.2GB
+Downloadable blockchain for Bitcoin Core Portable and locally installed Bitcoin pruned to about 9.3GB

 ## How To Download